ericjankowski/hibernate-and-hsqldb/README.md

 and unpack .zip file.

-3. Create application (write some Java code).
+3. Create application (do some code things).
 Code here is taken from Chapter 2 of Java Persistance with Hibernate by Christian Bauer and Gavin King

 	a.
 Add dependencies to pom.xml (page 42)
 	b.
 Copy jar dependencies into /lib folder (for Ant build -- Yes, this is dumb)